A bunion is a bony bump on the inside of your foot, at your big toe joint.

 If you’ve ever decided against wearing sandals or open-toed shoes because of bunions, you’re not alone.

-Often patients have misconceptions about bunions.
-Many individuals believe that the bony lump sticking out from their foot is just extra bone.
-But in fact, a bunion is actually an angular deformity of the joint at the base of the great toe.
+People often have misconceptions about bunions.
+Many people believe that the bony lump sticking out from their foot is just extra bone.
+But a bunion is actually an angular deformity of the joint at the base of the great toe.

 There are many factors to consider about this common but potentially serious foot condition.

-For biomechanical reasons, a bunion can also cause stress on the second and third toes, leading to additional deformities as well as joint arthritis in the arch.
+For biomechanical reasons, a bunion can also cause stress on the second and third toes.
+This can lead to additional deformities as well as joint arthritis in the arch.

 Types of Bunions

-Congenital bunions are inherited, and often noticed by the patient in their teenage years.
-This is simply caused by genetics and the way bones form in the foot.
-Congenital bunions are often non-progressive, but still may become arthritic with time.
-According to foot and ankle surgeon, Stephen F. Conti, a congenital bunion that is painless should be supported with an appropriately fitting shoe, and occasionally supplemented by the use of orthotics.
+Congenital bunions are inherited and often noticed by someone in their teenage years.
+Genetics and the way bones form in the foot cause them.
+Congenital bunions are often non-progressive but still may become arthritic with time.

-Once there is no longer any cartilage on the joint surfaces, realigning the toe will only provide a cosmetic improvement, but not a decrease in pain.
-This is why early detection and treatment of acquired bunions is extremely important.
+If the bunion progresses to where there is no longer any cartilage on the joint surfaces, realigning the toe will provide cosmetic improvement but will not decrease pain.
+This is why early detection and treatment of acquired bunions are extremely important.

 As our knowledge of bunions progresses, surgical techniques to correct the deformity are improving as well.
-More effective correction with earlier healing times are now possible in ways that were unavailable in the past.
+More effective corrections with faster recovery times are now possible with methods that were unavailable in the past.

 To learn more, visit UPMC Orthopaedic Care or call 1-866-987-6784.